-Exercise is a type of physical activity in which you do body movements that are planned, structured, and repetitive in order to improve or maintain your physical fitness level.
-To get the health benefits of exercise, include activities that make you breathe harder such as brisk walking, running, dancing, swimming, and playing basketball.
-Strengthening exercises, such as push-ups and lifting weights, can make your muscles stronger.Back to top
+Exercise is a type of physical activity in which you do body movements that are planned, structured, and repeated to improve or maintain your physical fitness level.
+To get the health benefits of exercise, you should try to include the following activities:

 Benefits of Exercise for Cancer Survivors

-- Decrease the risk of developing certain cancers, such as breast and colon cancer.
+- Decrease your risk of getting some types of cancers, such as breast and colon cancer.

-- Lower the risk of cancer recurrence (the cancer coming back).
-This is especially important for people with a history of breast and colorectal cancer.
+- Lower your risk of cancer recurrence (the cancer coming back).
+This is most important for people with a history of breast and colorectal cancer.

-- Improve quality of life and overall psychological well-being.
+- Improve your quality of life and overall mental health.

 - Maintain healthy bones, muscles, and joints.

-- Improve the ability to perform activities of daily living and prevent falls.
+- Improve your ability to do activities of daily living.

 Recommended Amount of Exercise for Cancer Survivors